eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 ### 2.2.4 Verifiable across Europe

-A Trusted List is maintained as part of the solution, allowing relying parties and users to validate which entities are legally authorized to issue Proof of Age Attestations.
+A Trusted List is maintained as part of the solution, allowing Relying Parties and users to validate which entities are legally authorized to issue Proof of Age Attestations.
 This enhances trust and interoperability across Member States by ensuring that only recognized authorities participate in the issuance process.